blgm/goplug/README.md

 ## Go Plugins example

-Works on Linux and Mac
+Works on Linux and Mac with Go 1.10 and higher.

-The `plugin-alpha` directory has a `go-flags` command which can be built as a shared object using `build.sh`
+The `plug-alpha` directory has a `go-flags` command which can be built as a shared object using `build.sh`

 The `cmd` directory has a Go command which has a built-in `go-flags` command, and also dynamically (at runtime) loads the `plugin-alpha` plugin and exposes that command too.